cdktf/cdktf-provider-cloudflare/docs/dataCloudflareApiShieldDiscoveryOperations.java.md

 * `review` - Discovered operations that are not saved into API Shield Endpoint Management
 * `saved` - Discovered operations that are already saved into API Shield Endpoint Management
-* `ignored` - Discovered operations that have been marked as ignored
+* `ignored` - Discovered operations that have been marked as ignored Available values: "review", "saved", "ignored".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/data-sources/api_shield_discovery_operations#state DataCloudflareApiShieldDiscoveryOperations#state}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/data-sources/api_shield_discovery_operations#state DataCloudflareApiShieldDiscoveryOperations#state}

 ---